Utah latest state to legalize medical pot, expand Medicaid

 On both issues, advocates decided to go to the voters after years of failing to convince the GOP-dominated state Legislature to change state law.

-Utah lawmakers did approve a smaller expansion measure with work requirements this year, but the federal government hasn’t yet accepted that plan.
+Utah lawmakers did approve a smaller expansion measure with work requirements this year.
+But the federal government hasn’t yet accepted that plan.